 - Log into the FritzBox user interface (http://fritz.box).

 - Go to the System → Backup menu.

 - There under the point "Save" create a file with all settings and download it.

 Provided that you still have the password for the admin area of the FritzBox, you can also easily do the reset via this user interface.
 To do this, you proceed as follows:

-A reader drew my attention to the fact that there is a second, so-called “emergency IP".
-This can also be used to access the Fritz!Box user interface if, for example, the network settings have been made incorrectly and the AVM router can no longer be reached via the usual IP address.
+A reader drew my attention to the fact that there is a second, so-called “emergency IP”.
+You can also use this to access the Fritz!Box user interface if, for example, you have made the wrong network settings and the AVM router can no longer be reached via the usual IP address.

 If you want to get the emergency IP, you can find it via this link: http://169.254.1.1

 If you no longer have access to the user interface, for example because you have forgotten your password, you can also reset the FritzBox by telephone.
 For this to work, you need a phone that supports tone dialing.
 You can quickly recognize this by the fact that it produces tones when dialing.
 This can also be a DECT telephone that is connected to the FritzBox (if the FritzBox has a DECT module installed).
 Important: An IP phone cannot be used for this purpose.

 So if you have such a phone connected to the FritzBox, proceed as follows:

 - Telephone connected to the FritzBox and “pick up”.